 2012 Jeep Grand Cherokee Review

-The 2012 Jeep Grand Cherokee shares a platform with the 2012 Mercedes-Benz M-Class, and test drivers say it shows.
+The 2012 Jeep Grand Cherokee shares a platform with the 2012 Mercedes-Benz M-Class, and reviewers say it shows.
 Though far from sporty, reviewers find that the Jeep Grand Cherokee drives more like a crossover than the burly off-road SUV that it is.
-Still, there are a few improvements in its drivetrain and performance that reviewers wish to see, even after the Grand Cherokee’s much-needed and much-loved overhaul last year.
+Still, there are a few improvements in its drivetrain and performance that critics wish to see, even after the Grand Cherokee’s much-needed and much-loved overhaul last year.

 Though the Grand Cherokee’s performance is unmistakably Jeep-like, it’s got an interior that some auto journalists compare with luxury brands like Lexus.
 Previous generations of the Grand Cherokee are infamous for their cheap, low-quality interiors, so reviewers are doubly impressed that Jeep was able to improve the new model’s interior so drastically.
 That shows through in its price though, since fully-equipped, top-of-the-line Grand Cherokee trims can run up a tab that places them in luxury SUV territory.